flocasts/flo-scss/site/docs/components/icons.md

 ### Color

-Setting `fill=currentColor` gives control of coloring the SVG colors through CSS and added classes.
-Here you can see by adding `.text-$color` classes to it controls the changing the colors.
+Setting `fill=currentColor` in the SVG allows the SVG's colors to be controlled by CSS and added classes.
+Below you can see the SVG's color changing by adding `.color- classes` to the svg tag.

 {% capture example %}
 <div class="row row-cols-4">